jacobkap/crimebythenumbers/docs/graphing-2.md

 #>                             0.02                             0.02
 #>               BB gun and vehicle                     bean-bag gun
 #>                             0.02                             0.02
-#>                           bottle                    bow and arrow
+#>                       binoculars                           bottle
 #>                             0.02                             0.02
-#>              car, knife and mace                          carjack
+#>                    bow and arrow              car, knife and mace
 #>                             0.02                             0.02
-#>                         chainsaw              claimed to be armed
+#>                          carjack                         chainsaw
 #>                             0.02                             0.02
-#>               contractor's level                   cordless drill
+#>              claimed to be armed               contractor's level
 #>                             0.02                             0.02
-#>                        fireworks                         flagpole
+#>                   cordless drill                        fireworks
 #>                             0.02                             0.02
-#>                          grenade                    gun and sword
+#>                         flagpole                          grenade
 #>                             0.02                             0.02
-#>                       hand torch                         ice pick
+#>                    gun and sword                       hand torch
 #>                             0.02                             0.02
-#>                  machete and gun                       metal rake
+#>                         ice pick                  machete and gun
 #>                             0.02                             0.02
+#>                       metal rake                       microphone
+#>                             0.02                             0.02
 #>                       motorcycle                         nail gun
 #>                             0.02                             0.02
 #>                              oar                              pen
 #>                             0.02                             0.02
-#>                          stapler              vehicle and machete
+#>                  railroad spikes                          stapler
 #>                             0.02                             0.02
-#>                    walking stick                       wasp spray
+#>              vehicle and machete                    walking stick
 #>                             0.02                             0.02
-#>                           wrench
+#>                       wasp spray                           wrench
-#>                             0.02
+#>                             0.02                             0.02
 ```

 Now it is a little easier to interpret.
 In over half of the cases the victim was carrying a gun.
 15% of the time they had a knife.
 And 6% of the time they were unarmed.
 In 4% of cases there is no data on any weapon.
 That leaves about 20% of cases where one of the many rare weapons were used, including some that overlap with one of the more common categories.

 Think about how you'd graph this data.
-There are 96 unique values in this column though fewer than ten of them are common enough to appear more than 1% of the time.
+There are 99 unique values in this column though fewer than ten of them are common enough to appear more than 1% of the time.
 Should we graph all of them?
 No, that would overwhelm any graph.
 For a useful graph we would need to combine many of these into a single category - possibly called "other weapons."
 And how do we deal with values where they could meet multiple larger categories?
 There is not always a clear answer for these types of questions.
 It depends on what data you're interested in, the goal of the graph, the target audience, and personal preference.

 Let's keep exploring the data by looking at gender and race.